AfrouzMashayekhi/HowToStart/README.md

 ## Core code of Kubernetes
 - api: contains openapi and api violation of Kubernetes, openapi used to generate violation rules of all Kubernetes components. and reference Github repo is : https://github.com/kubernetes/kube-openapi/tree/master/pkg/generators/rules

-- build
+- build, build kubernetes using docker for different OS or golang installtion on your local machine.
-- cluster
+- cluster it's deprecated path that contain cluster config(networking, DNS, nodes, and control plane components)
-- cmd path contains cmds(kubelet, kubectl, kube-proxy,..)
+- cmd path contains cmds(kubelet, kubectl, kube-proxy,..) base code
-- docs
+- hack lots of scripts for e2e test verifcation, update and generate other path contents.
-- hack
+- pkg all go packages that used in kubernetes
-- logo
+- plugin  ?
-- pkg
+- staging it is a staging area for Kubernetes and all Kubernetes repositories
-- plugin
+- test all the kubernetes test  e2e node, e2e kubeadm, integrations..
-- staging
+- third_party forked repos that use in kuber? and other third_party repos.
-- test
+- translation a workflow for adding translition to Kubernetes componenets
-- vendor
+- vendor ?